abdulahmad/carshowcase/README.md

 ## Development Notes

 I chose to build it as I would if this were a real piece of code I was building for a production system.
-I intentionally broke down the Article Reader into as small components as I could.
+I intentionally broke down the Car Showcase into as small components as I could.

 I did not use any existing package to bootstrap this project-- at this point I have enough experience with webpack that I am comfortable building out the project scaffolding on my own as I need it.